PritRaj1/KAEM-profile/README.md

 #### Compilation/runtime
 - KAEM is compiled using Reactant.jl and trained with EnzymeMLIR for autodifferentiation.
-- These are bleeding-edge, experimental tools that offer first-in-class speed and allocations in comparison to any other machine learning framework.
+- These are bleeding-edge, experimental tools that offer first-in-class speed and allocations, faster than any other machine learning framework.

 ---